theheavygluon/QuantumFinance/README.md

 ## The Course

-This course consists of five seperate days of lecture videos and notes to watch.
+This course consists of five seperate days of lecture videos to watch as well as lecture notes to refer to for more information.

 **Day 1** will...ADAM

-**Day 2** will...introduce Quantum Risk Analysis, and its importance in everyday financial operations.
+**Day 2** will introduce Quantum Risk Analysis, and its importance in everyday financial operations.

-**Day 3** will... introduce Classical and Quantum Machine Learning and algorithms that can be used in areas of finance such as supply chain management and credit scoring.
+**Day 3** will introduce Classical and Quantum Machine Learning and algorithms that can be used in areas of finance such as supply chain management and credit scoring.

-**Day 4** will...will introduce the use of Quantum Computing in Portfolio Optimization.
+**Day 4** will will introduce the use of Quantum Computing in Portfolio Optimization.

-and finally **Day 5** ADAM
+and finally **Day 5** will...ADAM

 <a href="https://google.com"> This video</a> explains how to navigate and use this course.
 Contact us <a href="https://email.com">here</a> if you have a question.